NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/mysql_image_product.md

 ---
-subcategory: "Mysql"
+subcategory: "MySQL"
 ---

 # Data Source: ncloud_mysql_image_product

-You should select a mysql product (mysql specification) to create a mysql instance (SW).
+You should select a MySQL product (MySQL specification) to create a MySQL instance (SW).
-To this end, we provide data source by which you can search a mysql product.
+To this end, we provide data source by which you can search a MySQL product.

 ## Example Usage